Charles Saxton (sportsman): Cricket career

-An opening batsman and occasional wicketkeeper, Saxton played seven first-class games for Otago between the 1934-35 and 1938-39 seasons.
-He scored 226 runs at an average of 17.38, with a high score of 37.
+An opening batsman and occasional wicketkeeper, Saxton played seven first-class games for Otago between the 1934–35 and 1938–39 seasons.
+He scored 226 runs at an average of 17.38, with a high score of 37, playing in all three of Otago's Plunket Shield matches during 1934–35 and appearing in two Shield matches and against the touring MCC side in the following season.
+His final first-class match against Auckland was played during 1938–39.
+He later assisted with coaching Otago between 1948–49 and 1956–57.

 World War II service

 During World War II, Saxton served with the 19th Armoured Regiment, rising to the rank of major and seeing active service in North Africa and Italy.

 Later life and death

 Saxton owned and ran a menswear shop in Dunedin for many years.
-He died in Dunedin in 2001 from complications caused by emphysema, and his funeral was held at Carisbrook.
+He died at Dunedin in 2001 from complications caused by emphysema at the age of 88.
+His funeral was held at Carisbrook.
 In his eulogy, Fred Allen described Saxton as "a New Zealand icon".